julien6387/supvisors/docs/dashboard.rst

 Conciliation Page Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the right side of the page, the list of process conflicts is displayed into a table.
+On the left side of the page, the list of process conflicts is displayed into a table.
 A process conflict is raised when the same program is running in multiple |Supvisors| instances.

 So the table lists, for each conflict: